-After you have the following, you can request an access token and make a request to an endpoint.
+After you have the following, you can get an access token and make a request to an endpoint.

 Note: Using a Service app?
 See Get an access token using a Service app for the steps.

-Request an access token by making a request to your Okta Org Authorization Server's
+Request an access token by making a request to your Okta Org Authorization Server

-/authorize endpoint.
-For testing purposes, we recommend that you use a private browser window and the Implicit grant flow.
+For testing purposes, we recommend that you use the Implicit grant flow.
 Using the Implicit grant flow streamlines authentication for testing by returning a token without introducing any additional steps.
 In a production environment, we recommend that you always use the Authorization Code grant flow.
 See Implement the Authorization Code Flow for more information on this grant type.

-Note: If this is your first time working with Okta's APIs, read Get Started with the Okta REST APIs first.
-Additionally, for this guide use the steps in the Save the access token in Postman section to save and use the OAuth 2.0 access token rather than using the SSWS API Key.
+Note: If this is your first time working with the Okta APIs, read Get Started with the Okta REST APIs first.

 client_idof your Okta OAuth application that you created in the previous step.

 Click Request Token.
 You are prompted to sign in to your Okta org.
 After you are authenticated, the Manage Access Tokens window displays the access token, including the scopes requested.
 The token also automatically populates the Available Token drop-down list.